-*Applications for the 2015 Presidential Service Awards are now open.
-Please apply by March 12th, 2015*
+*Applications for the 2015 Presidential Service Awards are now CLOSED.
+Please CHECK BACK IN SPRING 2016*

 The Presidential Service Award is intended to recognize students who have dedicated their time and efforts while at the University of Florida to promoting social justice, community awareness, and civic engagement on campus and in the community.
 The Presidential Service Award is a chance to acknowledge those students who have made outstanding efforts towards community service and too often go unrecognized and unrewarded for their selfless labor.